words/profanities/readme.md

 ## Contributing

 Thanks, contributions are greatly appreciated!  :+1:

-To add words, please add them to [cuss][].
+Words and new languages can be added to [`cuss`][cuss].
-After a word or phrase is added there, it can automatically be added here.
+After they are added there, this project can be built to include the changes.

 ## License